konstructio/gitops-template/k3d-gitlab/TOKENS.md

 # Template Tokens Reference

-This document lists all template tokens used in this K3D + GitHub local development configuration.
+This document lists all template tokens used in this K3D + GitLab local development configuration.
 These tokens are replaced during the GitOps template instantiation process.

 > **⚠️ Security Warning**: Never store sensitive information like API keys, passwords, or secrets directly in token values.
 Use proper secret management systems like Vault, Kubernetes secrets, or your cloud provider's secret management service.